 However, there is a Rydges Hotel right inside the airport so you don’t even have to go outside to find a bed.
 There are several small motels within 1 km of the terminal too.

-How long before my flight do I need to arrive at the airport?
+How long before my flight do I need to arrive at Wellington airport?

 The suggested times are one hour before a domestic flight and two hours before an international flight.

-I’ve generally found that 30-45 minutes before departure is fine for domestic flights except when flying to Auckland or Christchurch.
+I’ve generally found that 30-45 minutes before departure (or 45-60 if you have a checked bag) is fine for domestic flights except when flying to Auckland or Christchurch.
 If you are going to one of those two destinations, you need 45-60 minutes because these flights have bigger planes and go through the gates that have security, so you need extra time to clear security.
 There is no security for most regional destinations.

 If you are travelling by car or bus, please allow for extended delays during peak hours.
 The peak traffic times are 6.30-9.30am and 3.30-6.30pm.